Cardlink-SA/cardlink-payment-gateway-prestashop/README.md

 ## Installation

-Download the archive at GITHUB_PAGES_URL.
+Download the archive at [DOWNLOAD CARDLINK PRESTASHOP](https://cardlink-sa.github.io/cardlink-payment-gateway-prestashop/cardlink_checkout.zip).

 From your administration, go to ``Modules > Module Manager`` and click on the ``Upload a module`` button.
 A popup will appear.